The Stephen Leacock Memorial Medal for Humour and the TD Financial Group

-The Stephen Leacock Associates offers the annual Stephen Leacock Memorial Medal for the best book of humour written by a Canadian and published in the current year.
-The winning author also receives a cash prize of $15,000, presented by the TD Financial Group.
-Each of four runners-up are awarded cash prizes of $1,500.
+The Leacock Associates awards the prestigious Leacock Medal for the best book of literary humour written by a Canadian and published in the current year.
+The winning author also receives a cash prize of $15,000 thanks to the generous support of the TD Financial Group.
+In addition, the two runners-up are each awarded a cash prize of $1,500.

-Deadline: NOVEMBER 30 of the current year * Entry fee: $150 * Submit: 10 copies of each book with payment, author biography sketch, and author photograph 5 x 7 inches or larger.
-No submissions until June 15, please.
+* Submit: 8 (eight) copies of each book with payment, author biography sketch, and author photograph 5 x 7 inches or larger.

 RULES FOR ENTRY

 1. The major emphasis of each entry MUST be on humour, but literary merit is also important.
-Books of cartoons are only eligible if they contain a substantial amount of textual material.
+Books of cartoons and graphic novels are eligible only if they contain a substantial amount of textual material.

 2. All entries must carry an ISBN.